tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 - to defer processing until you need the data
 - to deal with large collections, big files or remote resources<br>
-  (when you don't need all the data at once or just cannot get all the data - like in case of remote resources)
+  (when you don't need all the data at once or just cannot get all the data physically - like in case of remote resources)

 to get lazy behaviour when dealing with collections just replace `Enum` module with `Stream` one and call, say, `Enum.to_list/0` or `Enum.take/1` in the end: